TreeMind: Automatically Reproducing Android Bug Reports via LLM-empowered Monte Carlo Tree Search: Methodology

 \subsubsection{Expansion}

 This stage generates candidate actions for the search tree, enabling the exploration of previously unvisited paths.
-However, traditional MCTS expands only a single branch per iteration, which can hinder efficient UI exploration in the bug reproduction.
-On the other hand, this scenario often involves high branching factors, exacerbated by incomplete bug reports that provide limited guidance.
-As a result, fully expanding all branches at each step may introduce irrelevant actions that mislead the search, ultimately steering it away from the correct reproduction path.
+However, standard MCTS expands only a single branch per iteration, which can limit the efficiency of reproducing Android app bugs.
+Given the potentially high branching factor in UI exploration, fully expanding all child nodes at each step may introduce a large number of irrelevant actions that mislead the search process.

-We introduce Expander, an LLM-guided agent designed to assist the expansion stage of MCTS by selecting a small number of promising actions for performing further exploration.
-At each expansion step, the Expander agent queries the LLM using the ExpansionPrompt that will be depicted in \Cref{sec:sign}.
-Instead of expanding a single action per iteration or fully expanding all possible actions at once, the agent performs a top-\textit{k} expansion strategy based on the LLM's ranking of candidate actions, enabling broader yet focused exploration.
+We introduce Expander, an LLM-guided agent designed to assist the expansion stage of MCTS by selecting a moderate amount of promising actions for further UI exploration.
+At each expansion step, the Expander agent queries the LLM using the ExpansionPrompt depicted in \Cref{sec:sign}.
+Instead of expanding a single action per iteration or fully expanding all possible actions at once, the agent performs a top-\textit{k} expansion strategy based on the LLM's ranking of candidate actions.
 Guided by semantic cues from the bug report and the reproduction context, the LLM suggests \textit{k} candidate actions most likely to progress toward the reproduction goal.
-The value of \textit{k} will be determined through experiments presented in \Cref{sec:rq3}.
+To support this, the Action Execution Engine retrieves the multi-modal UI information at the current unexpanded leaf node.

-The expansion strategy enhances exploration diversity by allowing the search to pursue multiple promising directions simultaneously, rather than being constrained to a single path.
-This reduces the risk of getting trapped in misleading paths caused by noisy feedback.
-Broadening the exploration frontier makes \oursystem more robust to the uncertainty and partial information typical of real-world bug reports.
-This, in turn, increases the likelihood of reaching a correct reproduction path.
+This strategy draws inspiration from beam search, a widely adopted heuristic in sequence generation and planning tasks~\cite{wang2025proprag,sudo2024contextualized}.
+Unlike arbitrary pruning, it leverages semantic relevance to the reproduction goal to guide searching.
+Although some potentially useful actions may be omitted, the trade-off is deliberate and controlled.
+Experimental results in \Cref{sec:exp} show that this strategy leads to effective reproduction performance, suggesting that the benefits of focused and semantically guided exploration outweigh the occasional risk of missing critical actions in practice.